i-m-aditya/jpex-contracts/README.md

 │  ├─ provideLiquidityToOptionSellersVault
 ├─ NftOptionSellersVaultFactory - "Create sellers vault which allows option writers to deposit NFT and mint option" ├─ NftOptionSellersVault — "It offers following functionalities:"
-│  ├─ bootstrap - Bootstraps a new epoch and mints option tokens equivalent to user deposits for the epoch │  ├─ depositNftAndMintOption / depositMultipleNftAndMintOptions │  ├─ withdrawAllClaimableNFTs
+│  ├─ bootstrap - "Bootstraps a new epoch and mints option tokens equivalent to user deposits for the epoch" │  ├─ depositNftAndMintOption
+│  ├─ depositMultipleNftAndMintOptions
+│  ├─ withdrawAllClaimableNFTs
 │  ├─ settle
-│  ├─ liquidateNFT - when option writer have not deposited the settlement difference in the alloted settlement window
+│  ├─ liquidateNFT - "When option writer have not deposited the settlement difference in the alloted settlement window"
 ```

 ## Safety